-The IGA requires the City to file with Pueblo County, on or before January 31 of the year following the expenditures, a report containing an estimate of the expenditures on the City's and Utilities' Stormwater Control Programs.
+The IGA requires the City to file with Pueblo County, on or before March 31 of the year following the expenditures, a report containing preliminary audited expenditures on the City's and Utilities' Stormwater Control Programs.
 The IGA also specifies the minimum annual, average annual, and minimum total expenditures, which must be met or exceeded each year.
-This Estimated Expenditures report is to be followed by the filing of a Preliminary Expenditures report on or before March 31, with a Final Expenditure report to be filed on or before June 30 of that year.
-The Final Expenditures report will be based on audited financial information.
+This Preliminary Expenditures report serves as an update to the Annual Report of Estimated Expenditures for the 2019 Calendar Year, submitted on January 30, 2020.
+This report is to be followed by the filing of a Final Expenditure report on or before June 30, 2020.
+The Final Expenditures report will be based on the completed audited financial information.

-The following contains a summary of Stormwater Control Program activities and report of estimated expenditures for the 2019 calendar year.
+The following contains a summary of Stormwater Control Program activities and report of preliminary audited expenditures for the 2019 calendar year.
 Per the IGA, for the purpose of this report, "...expenditures mean both actual expenditures and encumbered funds.
 'Encumbered funds' shall mean monies which are appropriated and placed into a fund or account restricted (1) for payment of an authorized Stormwater Control Program activity and cannot be obligated or used for any other purpose, and (2) for payment of capital construction projects for which appropriate steps are being undertaken in a timely manner to advance towards physical construction."